keskinonur/mailgrep/README.md

 | macOS | `bun run build` | `mailgrep` |
 | Linux | `bun run build:linux` | `mailgrep-linux-x64` |
 | Windows | `bun run build:windows` | `mailgrep-windows-x64.exe` |

+## Troubleshooting

+### Port 8400 already in use

+If you see "Port 8400 is already in use", another mailgrep instance may be running.
+Close it or wait for the OAuth timeout (5 minutes).

+### Authentication timeout

+The OAuth browser flow times out after 5 minutes.
+If you don't complete login in time, run the command again.

+### Network errors

+Mailgrep automatically retries failed requests with exponential backoff.
+If you see persistent network errors, check your internet connection.

+### Rate limiting

+For large mailboxes (500+ emails), mailgrep automatically enables rate limiting to avoid hitting Microsoft Graph API limits.

 ## License